chopinic/MIT-6.836-assignment/assn2/README.md

 # MIT-6.836-assignment2

+## Done:

+pre-vertex normals calculation

+2 ways to generate rotation matrix by x,y,z axies have different effects.
+Because they differ in their results. ( using dividing matrix calculate method )

 ## Remaining Problem:

-2 ways to generate rotation matrix by x,y,z axies have different effects.
-Why?

-pre-vertex normals calculation

 Employ OpenGL texture mapping to render parts of your model more interestingly.

 ## Maybe later, or never: